Presbyterians of the Past

 James I. Vance, 1862-1939

-James I. Vance, Web dpi, 8-27-2015James Isaac Vance was born September 25, 1862 in Arcadia, Tennessee to Charles Robertson and Margaret (Newland) Vance.
-Charles and Margaret had been married in the fall of 1860 by Rev. Daniel Rogan of Kingsport.
-At the time of his birth, his father was serving in the Confederate Army.
-His mother lived in Arcadia with family during the time of her husband’s service.
-After having some interest in practicing law like his father, James purposed to enter the ministry because his mother had provided most of his religious instruction and encouraged him to become a pastor.
-After the war, James’s father ruled in the local Presbyterian Church as an elder, was selected a commissioner to the Presbyterian Church in the United States (PCUS) General Assembly, and was for over twenty years the President of the Board of Trustees for King College.
+James I. Vance, Web dpi, 8-27-2015James Isaac was born September 25, 1862 in Arcadia, Tennessee to Charles Robertson and Margaret (Newland) Vance.
+Charles and Margaret were married in the fall of 1860 by Rev. Daniel Rogan of Kingsport.
+Soon after birth his father was called away to serve in the Confederate military leaving James and his mother to live with family in Arcadia.
+After the war, James’s father ruled in the local Presbyterian Church as an elder, was selected a commissioner to the Presbyterian Church in the United States (PCUS) General Assembly, and was for over twenty years President of the Board of Trustees for King College.
+While growing up he developed interest in becoming a lawyer as he observed his father practicing law.
+However, his mother had home schooled James and provided much of his religious instruction.
+She encouraged him to become a minister and that was the direction his studies would take.

-First PC, Nashville, TN, Historical Marker, 9-4-2015During his first pastorate in Virginia, James Vance married Mamie Stiles Currell of York, South Carolina, December 22, 1886.
+First PC, Nashville, TN, Historical Marker, 9-4-2015During his first pastorate in Virginia, he married Mamie Stiles Currell of York, South Carolina, December 22, 1886.
 They had six children.
 The boys were William Currell, James Isaac, Jr., and Charles Robertson; the girls included Agnes Wilkie, Ruth Armstrong, and Margaret.
-He was honored by King College first with the Doctor of Divinity, and then later his alma mater also gave him the LLD.
+He was honored by King College first with the Doctor of Divinity, and then later his alma mater gave him the LLD.
 Hampden-Sydney College gave him another DD, and Austin College graced him with a second LLD.
 He was the moderator of the PCUS General Assembly in 1918.

 Dr. Vance published a considerable amount of material including several popular Christian-living books, articles, lectures, and sermons during his fifty years of ministry.
-He was quite an accomplished author and a goldmine for his publishers.
+He was quite an accomplished author and commonly read by many church members.
 His writings came forth first in the book, The Young Man Foursquare: In Business, Society, Politics, and Religion, 1894, which was followed by Church Portals, 1895, The College of Apostles; A Study of the Twelve, 1896, Rise of a Soul, 1897, Royal Manhood, 1899, Simplicity in Life, 1903, A Young Man’s Make-Up, 1904, The Eternal in Man, 1907, Tendency: The Effect of Trend and Drift in the Development of Life, 1910, Life’s Terminals, 1917, The Life of Service: Some Christian Doctrines from Paul’s Experience in the Epistle to the Romans, 1918, In the Breaking of Bread: A Volume of Communion Addresses, 1922, Being a Preacher: A Study of the Claims of the Christian Ministry, 1923, God’s Open: Sermons That Take Us Out of Doors, 1924, Forbid Him Not: Messages for our Day and Time, 1925, Love Trails of the Long Ago, 1927, This Dreamer: Addresses on Achieving Faith, 1929, The Field is the World, 1930, Sermons in Argot, 1931, Worship God!, 1932, Let Not Your Heart be Troubled: Communion Addresses, 1934, and Thus Pray Ye, 1935.
 Some of his individually published sermons include–Predestination, 1898, Christian Fundamentals, 1924, and Fundamentalism, Liberalism, Tolerance, [1923].
-Due to the popularity of his written works and his skill as a speaker, Dr. Vance was sought out not only as a guest speaker, but also by colleges to serve as their presidents, and other churches hoping to encourage him into their pulpits.
+Due to the popularity of his written works and his skill as a speaker, Dr. Vance was sought not only as a guest speaker, but also by colleges to serve as their presidents, and other churches hoping to encourage him into their pulpits.

 Barry Waugh